Yash-Bari/FE_ledger/README.md

 If you encounter any issues:
 - Check the logs folder for detailed error logs
 - Make sure the PDF file is properly formatted
 - Verify that all dependencies are installed correctly

+## Credits

+Powered by TIC Club

+© 2023 TIC Club.
+All rights reserved.